Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Introduction

-From this viewpoint, the problem of establishing hydrodynamics is fruitfully divided as such: (1) obtaining the universal theory of emergent ballistic waves in a model-independent fashion, and (2) specialising the space of ballistic waves and their dynamics to given sub-families of models, such as integrable and non-integrable models.
+The problem of establishing hydrodynamics is fruitfully divided as such: (1) obtaining the universal theory of emergent ballistic waves in a model-independent fashion, and (2) specialising the space of ballistic waves and their dynamics to given sub-families of models, such as integrable and non-integrable models.
 In this paper, we address the first point.

-The question of emergent ballistic waves may be stated in terms of the linearised Euler equation.
-Consider a statistical model on the one-dimensional lattice\footnote{This setup is natural for describing quantum and classical chains, but can also be applied to gases and field theories lying on the line $\R$, by grouping observables into adjacent cells parametrised by $\Z$.} $\Z$: a $C^*$-algebra of ``local" observables, a positive linear functional $\omega$ for their statistical averages, and space-time-translation $*$-isomorphisms; $\la a(x,t)$ is the translate of $\la a$ by distance $x\in\Z$ and time $t\in\R$ (see e.g.~\cite{BratelliRobinson12}).
-Under what conditions and for what (say countable) set of observables $\la \{q_i\}$ -- representing ballistic waves -- do the two-point correlation functions $C_{ij}(x,t) = \omega\big(\la q_i(x,t)\la q_j(0,0)\big)$ satisfy \beq ``\ \frc{\p}{\p t} C_{ij}(x,t) + \sum_{k} \mathsf A_i^{~k} \big(C_{kj}(x,t) - C_{kj}(x-1,t)\big) = 0\ "\ ? \eeq In order to define the flux Jacobian $\mathsf A_i^{~k}$ \cite{Spohn-book,toth2003onsager,SciPostPhys.3.6.039,DoyonLecture2020}, one must assume that for every $\la q_i$ there exists a current $\la j_i$ and a continuity equation, \beq \p \la q_i(x,t)/\p t + \la j_i(x,t) - \la j_i(x-1,t) = 0; \eeq thus $\la q_i$ are densities of conserved charges.
-Linear-response arguments give the expression $\mathsf A_i^{~k} = \p \omega(\la j_i)/\p\omega(\la q_k)$, where variations of $\omega$ are taken within a manifold of (generalised) Gibbs states.
+A crucial step is to prove the universal form of the {\em linearised Euler equation}.
+Consider a statistical model on the one-dimensional lattice\footnote{This setup is natural for describing quantum and classical chains, but can also be applied to gases and field theories lying on the line $\R$, by grouping observables into adjacent cells parametrised by $\Z$.} $\Z$: a $C^*$-algebra of ``local" observables $\mathfrak U$, a state (positive linear functional) $\omega$ giving their statistical averages, and space-time-translation $*$-isomorphisms under which $\omega$ is invariant; $\la a(x,t)$ is the translate of $\la a\in \mathfrak U$ by distance $x\in\Z$ and time $t\in\R$ (see e.g.~\cite{IsraelConvexity,BratelliRobinson12,Na07,SimsReviewLR}).
+Under what conditions and for what (say countable) set of observables $\la \{q_i\}\subset\mathfrak U$ -- representing ballistic waves -- do the Fourier transforms of two-point correlation functions $C_{ij}(k,t) = \sum_{x\in\Z} \re^{\ri kx} \big[\omega\big(\la q_i(x,t)\la q_j(0,0)\big) - \omega(\la q_i)\omega(\la q_j)\big]$ satisfy the linear differential equation \beq \frc{\p}{\p t} C_{ij}(k,t) = \ri k \sum_{l} \mathsf A_i^{~l} C_{lj}(k,t)\ ? \eeq The flux Jacobian $\mathsf A_i^{~l}$ \cite{Spohn-book,toth2003onsager,SciPostPhys.3.6.039,DoyonLecture2020} is usually defined by assuming that for every $\la q_i$ there exists a current $\la j_i$ such that a continuity equation holds, \beq \frc{\p \la q_i(x,t)}{\p t} + \la j_i(x,t) - \la j_i(x-1,t) = 0 \eeq (that is, $\la q_i$'s are densities of extensive conserved charges), and then $\mathsf A_i^{~l} = \p \omega(\la j_i)/\p\omega(\la q_l)$, where variations of $\omega$ are taken within a manifold of (generalised) Gibbs states.
+In interacting models, Eq.~\eqref{eulerheuristic} is expected to hold at large scales, $k\to0$, $t\to\infty$, possibly under space-time averaging to be specified \cite{Spohn-book,10.21468/SciPostPhys.4.6.045,doyoncorrelations}.
+Eq.~\eqref{eulerheuristic} describes ballistic propagation, with ``propagator" $\mathsf A_i^{~l}$.
+Proving the linearised Euler equation is a particularly difficult problem.
+Results have been obtained by adding conservative noise \cite{olla2020equilibrium}, but there are up to now no results for purely hamiltonian microscopic dynamics.